-- Suicide Awareness/Prevention Week- sponsored by the Counseling Center, (NAMI) National Alliance of Mental Illness, and Student Government Association - Resident Housing Association Fire Safety Fair- Panelist commented on fire safety in the residence hall and how to evacuate a building - Updated the alcohol policy/guidelines for behavior at off campus events - STV/HIV testing every 2nd and 4th Wednesday - Behavioral threat information and crisis response workshop for Meredith study abroad directors - Sexual Assault Awareness Month sponsored by Sisters United, PEARLS, Wings, Health Services and Interact of Wake County.
-Topics: #MeToo Discussion, Movie: Audrie & Daisy, Interact Speaker

-- Fire Marshall training- Volunteer students to serve as Fire Marshall on their floors received training on fire safety and fire extinguishers - The Chair of the Incident Management Team sends emails to the campus community encouraging registration with the MC Alert system and with reminders to learn more about the College's emergency plans/responses. - Wake County Health Department Presentation on sexual health in the residence halls - Drugs and Alcohol: Health, Safety & Responsibility Annual Newsletter for Students, Faculty, and Staff
+- Sexual Assault Awareness Week - Cupcakes and Condoms - Creating Safer Spaces for LGBTQ Employees in the Workplace - Operational Medicine Drop - Suicide Awareness/Prevention Week- sponsored by the Counseling Center, (NAMI) National Alliance of Mental Illness, and Student Government Association - Resident Housing Association Fire Safety Fair- Panelist commented on fire safety in the residence hall and how to evacuate a building - Updated the alcohol policy/quidelines for behavior at off campus events - Behavioral threat information and crisis response workshop for Meredith study abroad directors - Sexual Assault Awareness Month sponsored by Sisters United, PEARLS, Wings, Health Services and Interact of Wake County.
+Topics: #MeToo Discussion, Movie: The Bystander Moment & Daisy, Interact Speaker - Fire Marshall training- Volunteer students to serve as Fire Marshall on their floors received training on fire safety and fire extinguishers - The Chair of the Incident Management Team sends emails to the campus community encouraging registration with the MC Alert system and with reminders to learn more about the College's emergency plans/responses. - Drugs and Alcohol: Health, Safety & Responsibility Annual Newsletter for Students, Faculty, and Staff